gggeek/phplot/doc/manual/README.md

   variables.list      Internal class variables documentation source file

+## Building the documentation

+The recommended way to set up those tools and build the manual is by executing the provided taskfile within a Container, running a recent version of either Debian or Ubuntu (other OS might work, but have not been tested).

+Example command which does everything in one shot:

+    docker exec --rm -it -v .:/var/www/phplot ubuntu:noble /var/www/phplot/doc/taskfile build_from_scratch

+Note: the above command takes a lot of time, as it installs within the Container all the required tools before starting the generation of the documentation.
+If you are planning to generate the documentation more than once, you are better off persisting the Container for further usages.

+Note: it is also possible to use the taskfile to build the documentation without using containers.
+In that case, the required tools, listed below, will (have to) be installed on your computer.

-### Tools:
+### Taskfile:

+The taskfile is a shell script replacing the Makefile of old.
+It can be used to carry out a series of tasks.

+__(this section is yet to be updated...)__

+### Required tools (manual installation):

-The following tools and versions are installed and used by the taskfile to produce the XHTML and PDF versions of the manual.
-Other versions may work too.
+The following tools are used to produce the XHTML and PDF versions of the manual, and the API docs.

    DocBook XSL Style Sheets docbook-xsl-1.79.2
-   Apache FOP from ubuntu/debian repositories xsltproc from ubuntu/debian repositories
+   Apache FOP
-   PHP (CLI) is needed to produce the example figures.
+   xsltproc
-   PHP is also used to generate the table in the Variables chapter.
+   PHPDocumentor - used to generate the API docs from source code PHP (CLI) with the following extensions: ...

-### Taskfile:

-(this section is yet to be updated...)
+The taskfile `setup_tools` task can be used to automatically install all of them, provided you are on a Debian or Ubuntu OS.

+Instead of using the taskfile `setup_tools` task to set them up for you, you can also install them manually within your environment.
+Then, set the appropriate value to environment variables PHP, PHPDOCUMENTOR, XSLTPROC, FOP before running the taskfile.

 ### Example Figure Production: